Postgraduate Loans in Scotland 2020

 Disabled Students' Allowance

-If you have a disability or learning difficulty, you may be able to receive funding to cover extra expenses you're faced with because you're on the course.
-Like all the other funding, you can receive this regardless of your household income.
+If you have a disability, learning difficulty or health problem (mental or physical) that affects your ability to study, you may be able to receive funding.
+Like all the other funding options on this page, you can receive DSA as a postgraduate student, regardless of your household income.

-- On top of this, you can also claim travel expenses if you have a mobility issue and can't use public transport.
+- On top of this, you can also claim travel expenses if you have a visual or mobility issue that makes it more difficult for you to take public transport.

 To apply for the DSA you must first apply for your Tuition Fee Loan (although you may still be eligible for DSA if you don't want a Tuition Fee Loan).